 RELIGION & FGM

-Religion is often the first answer given when people are asked why they practice FGM – but is this link between FGM and religion founded?
+Religion is often the first answer given when people are asked why they practice Female Genital Mutilation – but is this link between FGM and religion founded?
 Why is FGM still practiced in the name of religions that do not impose it?
 How can we deconstruct the ideas around FGM and religion in our work towards the abandonment of FGM?

 To support the debate, we drafted a thematic note containing information on the supposed link between religion and FGM, as well as resources and questions to inform the debate.
 We invite everyone interested in the subject to read this note.